 - Bulk doesn’t mean massive quantities – Many wholesalers sell smaller volumes to retailers, down to a few units, and these will still be cheaper than on the high street.
 However, discounts increase the more units you buy.
 Going direct to manufacturers seems tempting to source even cheaper products, but be aware that most manufacturers will not sell in small volumes direct to retailers.

-- Better relationships – As most manufacturers simply aren’t interested in forging relationships with small businesses, you’ll likely have a more profitable relationship with a wholesaler.
+- Better relationships – As most manufacturers simply aren’t interested in forging relationships with small businesses, you’ll likely have a more profitable relationship with a supplier.
 Many manufacturers have exclusive distribution arrangements with wholesalers, preventing them from dealing directly with retailers and small businesses.

 How to approach a wholesaler

-Most wholesalers are ‘trade only’ which means you need to either own or be a director of a limited company, a sole trader, or a professional such as a doctor or lawyer.
+Most suppliers are ‘trade only’ which means you need to either own or be a director of a limited company, a sole trader, or a professional such as a doctor or lawyer.
 Some will ask for proof of running a business, and a letterhead or business card is usually acceptable.
-A bank statement listing your business details, company registration details or VAT number can be used to start buying from the wholesaler.
+A bank statement listing your business details, company registration details or VAT number can be used to start buying from the supplier.

 How to find a wholesaler

-Wholesalers can be difficult to find.
+Bulk retailers can be difficult to find.
 If you know the exact products you want, try contacting the manufacturer for a list of UK or local wholesalers, otherwise you’re on your own.

 You’ll struggle to find one by searching online unless you already know the company name.
 Few wholesalers have decent websites that rank highly in Google and other internet search engine results, so typing in ‘wholesalers’ as a search term might not be successful.
 Try searching for the term ‘wholesaler’ plus ‘uk’ and the type of product you’re looking for, such as ‘books’ or ‘bags.’

-Alternatively, head to a wholesale directory website such as The Trader and The Wholesaler – both offer details of wholesalers across various product categories from baby clothes to electrical goods, although you may have to pay to access their directories.
+Alternatively, head to a directory website such as The Trader and The Wholesaler – both offer details of wholesalers across various product categories from baby clothes to electrical goods, although you may have to pay to access their directories.

 Another good way to source wholesalers is to visit a large trade show or exhibition.
-Even if you’re not ready to commit, they’re a good opportunity to see what’s on offer, check pricing, discover new market trends and network with potential wholesalers.
+Even if you’re not ready to commit, they’re a good opportunity to see what’s on offer, check pricing, discover new market trends and network with potential suppliers.

 Visiting a trade show can be time-consuming and expensive, so check that the one you plan to attend is relevant to your needs.
 Some cater for a specific market and have a very narrow range of products on offer.
-Check the trade show websites or call the organisers for a list of exhibitors, so you can identify the wholesalers you’d like to see before the day itself.
+Check the trade show websites or call the organisers for a list of exhibitors, so you can identify the businesses you’d like to see before the day itself.